 Farther north, hikers will find the oldest continuously operational railroad tunnel in the world.

-Keep an eye out for the William H. Simpson No. 17 -- Steam Into History's replica Civil War-era steam engine.
+Keep an eye out for the William H. Simpson No. 17 -- Northern Central Railway's replica Civil War-era steam engine.
 It chugs along the rail trail from New Freedom to Hanover Junction.
 And, yes, train rides are available.

 For even longer excursions, start at the rail trail's northern end in Downtown York and follow it all the way to the Mason-Dixon Line, where it connects with the Torrey C. Brown Trail in Maryland.